fossas/fossa-cli/docs/integrations/gradle.md

 ## Roadmap

-If you'd like to help us improve our Gradle integration, we have
+If you'd like to help us improve our Gradle integration, please feel free to file and assign yourself to an issue on this repo.

  1. Support multiple independent "root" Gradle builds that may be segregated in a codebase
  2. Implement a cheap build validation method to tell the user whether a Gradle build is satisfied without invoking a Gradle runtime